 It includes only 6 knives.
 A chef, slicing, bread, Santoku, paring, and utility.
 You will also get a honing rod and kitchen scissors.
 The number of elements in the set may look modest, but all of them can be the workhorses of your kitchen.

-Rock hard 67 pieces of Japanese steel is forged to create the stunning layered Damascus look.
+Rock hard 67 pieces of Japanese steel are forged to create the stunning layered Damascus look.
 A combination of such a large number of steel pieces makes the blade extremely durable.
 Besides, the blade gets more edge retention and chip-off resistant abilities.

 Triple-riveted laminated polymer handle on the full tang is the core of the knife’s precise balance and maneuverability.
-Safe storage on the oak-made block will ensure an extended service life of the knives.
+Safe storage on the oak-made block will ensure an extended service life for the knives.
 However, if anything goes wrong, you have a lifetime warranty from the house of Nan Fang Brothers.